Royal Institute of British Architects: Lack of representation

 In common with other professional bodies established in the early 19th century, the RIBA was initially a men-only institution.
 Thomas Leverton Donaldson, the RIBA's first secretary aimed "To uphold ourselves the character of Architects as men of taste, men of science, men of honour"; this vision of the masculine architect largely excluded women from the architecture profession for decades.
 More than 60 years after its foundation, the RIBA first admitted women as members in 1898; the first female member was Ethel Charles (1871–1962), followed by her sister Bessie (1869–1932) in 1900.
-It was then more than 30 years before the RIBA elected its first woman fellow, Gillian Harrison (1898–1974), in 1931, and a further 77 years before RIBA nominated its first female president, Ruth Reed.
+It was then more than 30 years before the RIBA elected its first woman fellow, Gillian Harrison (1898–1974), in 1931, and a further 77 years before the RIBA elected its first female president, Ruth Reed.
 There is no record of any of the buildings designed by the early women members.

 In 1985, when under 5% of chartered architects were women, the Women Architects Forum was established.
 In 1993 the RIBA established a special interest group, the Women Architects Group; in 1999, renamed Women In Architecture, it became independent of the RIBA, which, in 2000, set up its first equality forum, Architects For Change.
 This became an umbrella group for Women In Architecture, the Society of Black Architects, student forum Archaos and other groups.
 In 2017, around 17% of architects were women, up from 8% in 1999.
+In November 2024, the RIBA commissioned an investigation, to be undertaken by the Fawcett Society, into gender equity in architecture.
+Women make up 31% of architects, while the average gender pay gap is 16%.